-Before you load your car, there are a few things you have to keep in mind, to make sure you are doing what’s best for your car, and your dolly.
+Before you load your car, you’d want to keep these few tips in mind.
+That way, you’ll be doing what’s best for your car, and your dolly.

 - It’s good to check the vehicle tires before loading your car, to make sure they have enough air for the road.
 You don’t want to be towing the car and get a flat tire, because you didn’t check the pressure.

-- Check your tow dolly before loading your car
+2. Check your tow dolly before loading your car.

-- Make sure the back of your vehicle is empty
+3. Make sure the back of your vehicle is empty.

 - If you place too much weight in the back of your vehicle, you risk ‘whipping’ your car around on the road.
 ‘Whipping’ is when your car moves from side to side rapidly, because of an improper weight balance.

-- Have all the proper accessories ready to go
+4. Have all the proper accessories ready to go.

 - Have your tire straps, brake lights, and other accessories on standby for once you’re done loading your car.